 If you are turning your horse out into a new, lush field, then gradually build the time they are outside.
 Start with an hour or so and build that up over the week so the horse has time to get used to the new grass.
 This will help the body get used to the change in diet and minimise any negative effects on the digestive system.

 With reduced temperatures you may find your horse will drink less.
 This could be down to the reduced water temperature with it being simply too cold.
 Or the water supply could freeze over without warning.

-Another factor that plays a part in dehydration is that there is no fresh grass.
+Another factor that plays a part in dehydration in cooler climates is that there is no fresh grass.
 Fresh grass is made up of around 80% water while hay is around 15%.

 A simple way to tell if your horse is dehydrated is their eyes and gums should be shiny, if they aren’t then this is an indication they are probably dehydrated.